Gowri-7124/UML_Diagram/README.md

 ### by **Gowri Javgal**

-This repository is a curated collection of **UML diagrams** designed for **modern, real-world software systems** — focusing on **AI, Cloud, IoT, DevOps, and Agile-based** applications.
+This repository is a curated collection of **UML diagrams** for **modern and professional software systems**, focusing on **AI, Cloud, DevOps, Agile, and Project Management** concepts.
-It demonstrates strong skills in **software analysis, design, and project management**, using **UML (Unified Modeling Language)** as a professional communication tool between stakeholders, developers, and analysts.
+It demonstrates strong skills in **software analysis, design, and documentation**, using **UML (Unified Modeling Language)** as a bridge between technical and business perspectives.

 ---

 ## 🎯 Objective

-To showcase the ability to **analyze, design, and model** complex software systems using standardized UML techniques including:
+To showcase the ability to **analyze, design, and visualize** complex software systems through standardized UML representations, applying concepts from:

-- Use Case Diagrams
+- Software Engineering
-- Class Diagrams
+- Project Management
-- Sequence Diagrams
+- Object-Oriented Design
-- Activity Diagrams
+- System Architecture
-- Component & Deployment Diagrams

-This repository serves as a visual portfolio for **Software Engineering and Project Management** concepts applied to **next-generation system design**.
+The repository serves as a **visual portfolio** highlighting both technical and analytical skills relevant to **Software Engineer** and **Business Analyst** roles.

 ---